wwawrzyniak/APBD_Project/README.md

 ## What is not implemented
 - Prepare a separate project with unit and integration tests for prepared endpoints.
-- I again extented ControllerBase in service implementation since I wanted methods to return IActionResults (what's the other way to achieve that?)

 ## Database aplications (APBD)